 There is a very important aspect to this ship that you should pay careful attention to.
-Notice that below the torpedo icon in the unit picture that a radar screen icon is displayed and that this icon is labeled FuMO-21.
+Notice that in the bottom left an entry is displayed Rad: FuMO-21.
 This indicates that this ship is equipped with the FuMO-21 type of surface radar, an early form of radar deployed by the Germans at this point in the war.
-This radar and the more powerful FuMO-24 radar will enable the German player to spot ships even outside of visible range.
-The British will generally have equivalent or better radar than the Germans.
+This radar and the more powerful FuMO-24 radar will enable the German as it sails during active game play.

-To determine more information about the selected ship, click on the "Ship/Aircraft Range" button on the Toolbar.
+To determine more information about the selected ship, click on the "Ship/Acft Range" entry further to the right from the Control Menus.

-In the Jump Chart & on the Main Chart, a number of circles will be drawn showing various ranges associated with the selected ship.
-The yellow circle indicates the max visibility from the selected ship, based on the current conditions, which can change during the battle.
+In the Jump Chart and on the Main Chart, a number of circles will be drawn showing various ranges associated with the selected ship.
+The yellow circle indicates the maximum visibility from the selected ship, based on the current conditions.
+This maximum visibility can change during the battle.
 The black circle indicates the maximum range of the main guns on the ship.
 The ship can only fire at enemy ships when they are within this circle.
-When it is present, an orange circle indicates the max range of any secondary guns on the ship, although not all ships have secondary guns.
-If there is a blue circle, then it indicates the max range that torpedoes can be fired.
+When it is present, an orange circle indicates the maximum range of any secondary guns on the ship, although not all ships have secondary guns.
+Likewise, if there is a blue circle, then it indicates the maximum range that torpedoes can be fired, if the ship has torpedoes.